 Intergenerational Trauma and Parenting: Clinical Insight into Attachment, Risk, and Repair

-Dr Gwen Adshead brings decades of experience in forensic psychiatry and psychotherapy to this workshop, with a deep focus on the emotional world of early caregiving.
-Drawing from her clinical work with individuals who have experienced early trauma and attachment disruptions, she invites professionals to reflect on how parenthood reshapes the mind and emotional development of both parent and child.
+Dr Gwen Adshead brought decades of experience in forensic psychiatry and psychotherapy to this two-day professional workshop, with a particular focus on the emotional world of early caregiving.
+Drawing on her clinical work with individuals who have experienced early trauma and disruptions in attachment, she invited professionals to reflect on how the transition to parenthood can reshape the mind and emotional development of both parent and child.

-• A trauma-informed lens on vulnerability and risk in family relationships
+- A trauma-informed understanding of vulnerability and risk within family relationships

 The workshop was ideal for professionals working in: